Digital radios: DAB+ explained

 If DAB was dropped in favour of DAB+, radios that can’t be upgraded to receive the DAB+ signal would become obsolete.
 However, many newer DAB radios contain a multi-standard chip, so they are DAB+ compatible.
 Other models with a USB port or wi-fi connectivity may be upgradable in the future.

 If DAB+ was adopted in the UK, it’s likely that there'd be a period when the two digital systems would run alongside one another.
 This would allow some stations to be broadcast in the new format and some in the old, giving listeners time to switch to the new standard.
-We look for DAB+ compatibility in our digital radio tests.
+We look for DAB+ compatibility in our digital radio reviews.

 Is it worth buying a new digital radio?